Write for Spine

 56

 A curation told in 56 screenshots.
 Examples include examinations of Ghost of Tsushima, Goldeneye, and The Last of Us Part II.
-We’re more keen on interesting angles or sections rather than a collection of screenshots.
+I’m more keen on interesting angles or sections rather than a collection of screenshots.

 As general guidelines: No UI, no text, and preferably taken with a photo mode for better results.